5 Reasons Why Your Business Should Offer Health Insurance

 Group insurance networks are often larger than individual networks.
 That means on an individual plan, you don’t have access to the same doctors and hospitals you would on a group plan.

 The network differences vary by state, but in California, networks for individual plans are typically two-thirds the size for group plans.
-So purchasing a group plan can increase your access to more, and often better, doctors and hospitals.
+So purchasing a group plan can increase your access to more, and often better, doctors and hospitals, which can be critical for better health outcomes when dealing with illness like chronic disease.

 5. Providing health insurance helps boost employee productivity